 Innovation & Competitiveness

 When it comes to competition, Switzerland does not just rely on Roger Federer’s backhand (or forehand).
-We do not mean to brag, but Switzerland has been topping global competitiveness and innovation charts for years.
+We do not mean to brag, but Switzerland has been topping innovation charts for years.

 Switzerland’s #1 position is based on two main factors:

 - 1st, an education system of exceptional quality.
 It features a high degree of flexibility between educational paths and allows researchers to play out their creativity.
 Swiss universities educate and form a highly skilled workforce that meets the high demands of the labour market.

 - 2nd, public authorities and the private sector devote substantial financial resources to education and research activities.